madrilene/lenesaile.com/src/content/posts/en/2022-02-15-new-store-alberto-ballesteros-eleventy-snipcart.md

 On our end, however, we're going to expand the product range a bit and a shopper may want to buy more than one item at a time.
 And so a third vendor comes into play: [Snipcart](https://snipcart.com/).

-{% aside %}**Disclaimer:** We have returned to the Stripe solution a few months after publishing this text.
+{% asideInfo %}**Disclaimer:** We have returned to the Stripe solution a few months after publishing this text.
 Not because Snipcart is not good, on the contrary.
 It's a great solution, especially for stores with reliable monthly sales.
 But if you only sell a product once in a while, [it's not really worth it](https://snipcart.com/faq#Pricing): If you sell more than $500 a month, Snipcart keeps 2% commission.
 If you sell less than $500 per month, Snipcart charges a flat fee of $10 per month.
 This also applies if you don't sell anything at all.
-I will also describe the Stripe integration soon on the blog.{% endaside %}
+I will also describe the Stripe integration soon on the blog.{% endasideInfo %}

 ## Technical integration of Snipcart with Eleventy